 Unified under one front — one organization — independent pharmacists make medical breakthroughs, expand clinical services, fight for fair reimbursement, and most importantly, map out the future of pharmacy.
-In this effort, they organize events; they petition their local leaders; and they march on Capitol Hill.
+As a pharmacist, you should be keeping up.

 Staying up-to-date with your favorite pharmacy organizations can help you in several ways.
 First, it can grant you access to the latest news in the industry, whether clinical, operational, or legislative.
 Second, it can help you connect with other pharmacy professionals and open up new networking opportunities.
 Third, it can give you inspiration for your own social media account, effectively helping you grow your online presence.